philbudden/dp203/azure_stream_analytics.md

 - Use [PowerBI][powerbi] streaming API for real-time visualisation.

 - Data is encrypted in transit, but is generally discarded after the windowing operations finish.
-    - Unless transfered to a storage device, encryption is then handled by the device.
+    - Unless transferred to a storage device, encryption is then handled by the device.

 # Windowing